 - a New Zealand Customs Service permit is needed.

-Processes for importing products related to growing media and fertilisers are set out elsewhere on this website:
+Processes for importing products related to fertiliser and growing media of plant origin are set out elsewhere on this website:

 - dried or preserved plant products, including mats and fibres derived from plants